Nonsteroidal anti-inflammatory drug: Antipyretic activity

-NSAIDs have antipyretic activity and can be used to treat fever.
+Nonsteroidal anti-inflammatory drugs have antipyretic activity and can be used to treat fever.
 Fever is caused by elevated levels of prostaglandin E_{2} (PGE_{2}), which alters the firing rate of neurons within the hypothalamus that control thermoregulation.
 Antipyretics work by inhibiting the enzyme COX, which causes the general inhibition of prostanoid biosynthesis (PGE_{2}) within the hypothalamus.
 PGE_{2} signals to the hypothalamus to increase the body's thermal setpoint.
 Ibuprofen has been shown more effective as an antipyretic than paracetamol (acetaminophen).

 Arachidonic acid is the precursor substrate for cyclooxygenase leading to the production of prostaglandins F, D, and E.